-- Make all new parents aware of the groups systems and policies. - Ensure that all parents are regularly informed of their child's progress, this will take place at parent/carer consultations each term, through their child's "special book" that are kept up to date by their child's key person and available for parents to look at any time in session and regular contact with staff - Ensure all parents have opportunities to contribute from their own skills, knowledge and interests to the activities of the group with a Parent Rota, parents can obtain this rota from a member of staff. - Involve parents/carers in shared record keeping about their own children, either formally or informally. - Ensure that all parents/carers are informed about meetings, conferences, workshops and any training available through the local colleges and support groups (this information can generally be found on the pre-school notice board). - Welcome contributions from parents whatever form they may take. - Make known to parents the system for complaints, suggestions and registering queries. - Provide opportunities for parents to learn about Pre-school curriculum and about young children learning in Pre-school and at home. - Share with parents the group's operational plans including those which require help from the parents at home with the children to achieve the planned activities within the pre-school.
+- Make all new parents aware of the groups systems and policies. - Ensure that all parents are regularly informed of their child's progress, this will take place at parent/carer consultations each term, through their child's "special book" that are kept up to date by their child's key person and available for parents to look at any time in session and regular contact with staff. - Ensure all parents have opportunities to contribute from their own skills, knowledge and interests to the activities of the group with a Parent Rota, parents can obtain this rota from a member of staff. - Involve parents/carers in shared record keeping about their own children, either formally or informally. - Ensure that all parents/carers are informed about meetings, conferences, workshops and any training available through the local colleges and support groups (this information can generally be found on the pre-school notice board or on our website). - Welcome contributions from parents whatever form they may take. - Make known to parents the system for complaints, suggestions and registering queries. - Provide opportunities for parents to learn about Pre-school curriculum and about young children learning in Pre-school and at home.
+(This information is also available on our website) - Share with parents the group's operational plans including those which require help from the parents at home with the children to achieve the planned activities within the pre-school.